MITgcm/MITgcm/doc/examples/baroclinic_gyre/baroclinic_gyre.rst

-will likely take several hours on a single processor (depending on your computer specs); below we also give instructions for running the model in parallel either using `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ or multi-threaded (`OpenMP <https://en.wikipedia.org/wiki/OpenMP>`_), which will cut down significantly on run time.
+will likely take several hours on a single processor (depending on your computer specs); below we also give instructions for running the model in parallel either using `MPI <https://en.wikipedia.org/wiki/Message_Passing_Interface>`_ or multi-threaded (`OpenMP <https://en.wikipedia.org/wiki/OpenMP>`_), which will cut down run time significantly.

 Output Files
 ~~~~~~~~~~~~

-As in tutorial :ref:`sec_eg_baro`, standard output is produced (redirected into file ``output.txt`` as specified in :numref:`baro_gyre_build_run`); as before, this file
+As in tutorial :ref:`sec_eg_baro`, standard output is produced (redirected into file ``output.txt`` as specified in :numref:`baro_gyre_build_run`); like before, this file
 includes model startup information, parameters, etc. (see :numref:`barotropic_gyre_std_out`).
 And because we set ``monitor_mnc=.FALSE.`` in :ref:`data.mnc <baroc_datamnc>`,
 our standard output file will include all monitor statistics output.
 Note monitor statistics and cg2d
-information are evaluated over the global domain, despite the division of the grid into four separate tiles.
+information are evaluated over the global domain, despite the bifurcation of the grid into four separate tiles.
 As before, the file ``STDERR.0000`` will contain a log of any run-time errors.

 With :filelink:`pkg/mnc` compiled and activated in ``data.pkg``, other output is in `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format: grid information,
 snapshot output specified in ``data``, diagnostics output specified in ``data.diagnostics`` and separate files containing hydrostatic pressure data (see below).
 There are two notable differences from standard binary output.
-Previously we specified that the grid was subdivided into four separate tiles (in :ref:`SIZE.h <baroc_code_size>`);
+Recall that we specified that the grid was subdivided into four separate tiles (in :ref:`SIZE.h <baroc_code_size>`);
-however, instead of a ``.XXX.YYY.`` file naming scheme for different files (as discussed :ref:`here <tut_barotropic_tilenaming>`),
+instead of a ``.XXX.YYY.`` file naming scheme for different tiles (as discussed :ref:`here <tut_barotropic_tilenaming>`),
-using :filelink:`pkg/nmc` the file names contain ``.t«nnn».`` where «nnn» is the tile number.
+with :filelink:`pkg/nmc` the file names contain ``.t«nnn».`` where «nnn» is the tile number.
 Secondly, model data from multiple
-time snapshots (or periods) is included in a single file; although an iteration number is still part of the file name (here, ``0000000000``),
+time snapshots (or periods) is included in a single file.
+Although an iteration number is still part of the file name (here, ``0000000000``),
 this is the iteration number at the start of the run (instead of
-being the specific iteration number for the data contained in the file, as the case for standard binary output).
+marking the specific iteration number for the data contained in the file, as the case for standard binary output).
 Note that if you dump data frequently, standard binary can produce
 huge quantities of separate files, whereas using `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ will greatly reduce the number of files.
 On the other hand, the
 `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ files created can instead become quite large.

-To more easily process and plot our results as a single array,
+To more easily process and plot our results as a single array over the full domain,
-we will first reassemble the individual tiles into a new `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format global array data file.
+we will first reassemble the individual tiles into a new `netCDF <http://www.unidata.ucar.edu/software/netcdf>`_ format global data file.
-To accomplish this, we will make use of a utility script :filelink:`utils/python/MITgcmutils/scripts/gluemncbig`.
+To accomplish this, we will make use of utility script :filelink:`utils/python/MITgcmutils/scripts/gluemncbig`.
 From the output run directory, type:

 ::